Man dies by suicide after jumping in front of metro train in Bengaluru | Business

 Man dies by suicide after jumping in front of metro train in Bengaluru

-A man died by suicide on Friday after allegedly jumping in front of an approaching train at Kengeri metro station in Bengaluru, briefly affecting services on the purple line, officials said.The identity of the deceased is being ascertained.
+A 38 year-old man died by suicide on Friday after allegedly jumping in front of an approaching train at Kengeri metro station here, briefly affecting services on one stretch, officials said.The deceased was identified as Shantagoud Policepatil.
 Following the incident, services on the Purple Line were briefly affected with the suspension of service beyond Mysore Road up to Challaghatta.

 - Country: